MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/define-status-reason-transitions-case-management.md

   - dyn365-customerservice
 ---

-# Add status reason, status reason transition to manage cases
+# Add status reason, status reason transitions to manage cases

 If you’re in charge of incident management for an organization, it’s important to provide a model for agents to enter and update case status.
 In Dynamics 365 Customer Service, there are two fields in the Case table that provide information about case status: the **Status** field and the **Status Reason** field.
 The **Status** field for the **Case** entity has three possible values: **Active**, **Resolved**, or **Canceled**.
 The **Status Reason** field stores a reason for a specific status value.
 For example, for a case with an **Active** status, a status reason could be **In Progress**, **On Hold**, **Waiting for Details**, or **Researching**.